 How to Keep Your Dog Warm in Cold Weather

 As the saying goes, ‘prevention is better than cure’: so it’s best to take steps that will help avoid hypothermia in the first place.

 Get the right gear

 Some dogs just don’t understand what “too cold” means and may howl until you do let them out to play.
-In these situations where it’s better to fulfill their needs, Cornell University’s College of Veterinary Medicine mentions to make sure your dog has the right clothing and accessories:
+In these situations, where it’s better to fulfil their needs, Cornell University’s College of Veterinary Medicine mentions ensuring your dog has the right clothing and accessories:

 Dogs with shorter coats can also find it trickier to maintain body temperature, Taylor affirms.